bespoke-silicon-group/graphit/src/backend/codegen_hb/README.md

 1. Do we plan to keep the same next/current frontier data structures for entire run?
 GraphIt creates new structures for each iteration.
 2. How do we want to implement the Graph data type?
 Can we create a macro for setting up blocked vertexsets?
+3. Do we want to support templates? i.e. passing in the apply/filter funcs as params to the main kernel code